difang-huang/difang-huang-old.github.io/index.md

 ---

 - I am a third-year Ph.D. candidate at Monash University.
-- My research focuses on the big data analysis and financial intermediation.
+- My research focuses on the big data analysis and FinTech.
 - I will be on the job market during the 2021-2022 academic year.